 By Latitude · April 9, 2026

 TL;DR: Humanloop is an enterprise prompt management and evaluation platform with strong human review workflows and fine-tuning support (acquired by Anthropic in 2025).
-Latitude focuses on production AI reliability — issue discovery, annotation queues, GEPA auto-generated evals, and failure mode lifecycle tracking.
-Choose Humanloop for prompt governance and fine-tuning; choose Latitude for production-based eval generation and systematic failure mode management.
+Latitude is open-source and focuses on production AI agent reliability, and it closes the loop: its MCP server connects your coding agent (Claude Code, Cursor, and similar) so a detected failure can move from issue → fix → opened PR, on top of semantic Behaviours, annotation queues, issue lifecycle tracking, and auto-generated evals.
+Choose Humanloop for prompt governance and fine-tuning; choose Latitude for production-based eval generation, systematic failure mode management, and failures that turn into shipped fixes with the loop automated.

 At a Glance